marcozanotti/marcozanotti/README.md

 ## 📖 About Me

 I am a machine learning engineer and data scientist with broad knowledge in time series analysis, forecasting, anomaly detection, and econometrics.
-I specialized in developing and enhancing business forecasting processes and practices.
+I specialized in developing and enhancing business **forecasting processes and practices**.
 Over the years I developed and contributed to core forecasting systems in sectors like e-commerce fashion, airline, tourism, and travel.
 I also guided and mentored junior colleagues in developing predictive models that enable accurate forecasting.
 I am passionate about advancing the field of forecasting and fostering collaboration between academia and industry.
-I do academic work in time series forecasting, and I am a Member of the International Institute of Forecasters.
+I do academic work in time series forecasting, and I am a **Member of the International Institute of Forecasters**.
 I also hold multiple certifications related to the analysis and forecasting of time series data.
 Recently I have enjoyed teaching professionals and students about time series analysis, machine learning, programming, and statistics.

 - 💼 Working at [WANAN LUXURY](https://www.wananluxury.com/)
 - 🎓 Ph.D.
 Statistics at [University of Milan-Bicocca](https://en.unimib.it/)
-- 📑 Have a look at my [Curriculum Vitae](https://marcozanotti.github.io/CVitae/cv_resume/cv_en.html)
+- 📑 Have a look at my [Curriculum Vitae](https://marcozanotti.github.io/CVitae/cv_resume/cv_en.html) and my [Website](https://marcozanotti.netlify.app/) for more info.

 <details>
 <summary><h2>Wanna know more? 👇</h2></summary>